Valium® Drug Interactions: Risks and Dangers

 This can lead to extreme CNS depression and decreased alertness.
 This may cause fainting, respiratory depression, slow heartbeat, and death.
 These risks become more common when misusing drugs.
 Taking more than what is prescribed can be fatal.
 It can also cause hypoxia (lack of oxygen) and brain damage.

-Oxycodone and methadone are some of the more common examples of opioids.
-If you can’t stop abusing opioids, you may have an opioid use disorder and require treatment.
+Oxycodone and methadone are common examples of opioids.
+If you struggle to stop using opioids, you may have an opioid use disorder and require treatment.

 Learn More About Opioid Use Disorder